 - Calcium Chloride test.
-A moisture transfer reading that exceeds 3lbs/1000 square feetwith this test requires the use of a warranted moisture barrier.
-Do not install The Garrison Collection over any slab that gives reading over 6lbs/1000 square feet. - Tramex concrete moisture encounter meter.
-Moisture reading should not exceed 45on the upper scale. - Relative Humidity probe test with a maximum reading of 75%.

-Perform at least three tests in different areas of the first 1000sf and one more for each 1000sf after that.
+A moisture transfer reading that exceeds 3lbs/1000 sqft. with this test requires the use of a warranted moisture barrier.
+Do not install flooring over any slab that gives a reading over 6lbs/1000 sqft; and - Relative Humidity probe test.
+Humidity must not exceed a maximum reading of 75% - Perform at least three tests in different areas of the first 1000 sqft. and one more for each 1000sqft. following that.
+Tramex concrete moisture encounter meter can be used only as a preliminary moisture test: Moisture reading should not exceed 4.5 on the upper scale.

-Remember: A "DRY" SLAB, AS DEFINED BY THESE TESTS CAN BE WET AT OTHER TIMES OF THE YEAR.
+NOTE: A "DRY" SLAB, AS DEFINED BY THESE TESTS CAN BE WET AT OTHER TIMES OF THE YEAR.
 THESE TESTS DO NOT GUARANTEE A DRY SLAB.
-ALL CONCRETE SLABS SHOULD HAVE A MINIMUM OF 6-MIL POLY FILM MOISTURE BARRIERS BETWEEN THE GROUND AND THE CONCRETE.
+ALL CONCRETE SLABS SHOULD HAVE A MINIMUM OF 6-MIL POLYETHYLENE FILM MOISTURE BARRIERS BETWEEN THE GROUND AND THE CONCRETE.